FACT-Development-Team/FACT/Benchmark/README.md

 # Benchmarkign Setup Documentation
 This piece of documentation describes how our benchmark can be used to reproduce our results shown in the corresponding paper.

+## License
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Experiment
 The benchmark is composed of a number of experiments.
 An experiment is a specific model architecture, trained on a specific task, within a category or across all of them -- in other words, it's a triple (architecture, task, data span).